PiwikPRO/log-analytics/README.md

 # Piwik Server Log Analytics

+**This version of Log Analytics supports only replay tracking for Piwik and new Trucker.
+Server Log Analytics does not work.**

 Import your server logs in Piwik with this powerful and easy to use tool.

 ## Requirements